 Nobel Prize Day

-On December 10th every year Nobel Prize Day is celebrated in Stockholm, Sweden when the Nobel Prize is awarded to the Nobel Laureates.
-Nobel Week 2021 takes place on 6–12 December in Stockholm and Oslo.
+On December 10th every year Nobel Prize Day is celebrated to commemorate the anniversary of the death of Alfred Nobel, the Swedish chemist, engineer, inventor, and businessman who created the Nobel Prize.
+The Nobel Prize award ceremony takes place at the Stockholm Concert Hall, Sweden.
 Each Nobel Prize comes with SEK 9,000,000 (Swedish Krona) or around Rs 7 crore 22 lakh rupees.

 The Nobel Prize is granted annually to persons or institutions for outstanding contributions made during the previous year in the fields of physics, chemistry, physiology or medicine, literature, international peace, and economic sciences.
 The awards were started by Alfred Nobel with the intention to acknowledge a person’s contribution in different fields.